An infinite-dimensional mountain pass theorem with applications to nonlinear elliptic systems: Introduction

 defined on a Hilbert space $X$, where $L : X \to X$ is a self-adjoint operator whose negative and positive eigenspaces are both infinite-dimensional.\\

 The paper is organized as follows.
 In the next Section, we recall some classical results and present additional preliminary results which will be used later.
-In Section 3, we state and prove our main result, and in Section 4 we apply it to obtain at least one solution of $(\ref{eq 1})$.
+In Section 3, we state and prove our main result, and in Section 4 we apply it to obtain a nontrivial solution of $(\ref{eq 1})$.